The psychotic interpretative eye

 Re-positioning terms used commonly with Psychosis

 The concept of signs has been around for a long time—classic philosophers such as Plato and Aristotle studied these terms.
-The terms are now associated with semiotics and derived from the Greek root seme, as in semeiotikos (an ‘interpreter of signs’).
-Saussure and American philosophers brought the term into use through history, rhetoric, and communication.
+The terms are now associated with semiotics.
+Derived from the Greek root seme, as in semeiotikos (an ‘interpreter of signs’), Saussure and American philosophers brought the term into use through history, rhetoric, and communication.

 Saussure created the terms signifier and signified to break down what a sign was and broke from previous studies on language.
 He focused on the present.
 He studied communication and believed that interaction was the best pathway to learn these terms, not history and language development over time.

-The theory I am dispensing uses these terms and appying them to the larger context of interpretation.
+The theory I am dispensing uses these terms and applying them to the larger context of interpretation.
 I believe that signs and the ‘signified’ make up how we understand and interpret the larger world.
-My argument has three sets of assumptions: 1) That the accumulation of ‘psychotic symptoms and the worsening of psychosis symptoms are rooted in the ‘changing of signs’ within a person’s system of signification and 2) I am suggesting that while the identification of psychosis symptoms doesn’t mark or capture a single signified, or sign, the worsening of corresponding, primary, residual or inactive symptoms can be portrayed as a wholesale changing of a person’s experience, in reality, 3) This occurs through a fundamental restructuring of a person’s interpretation of their system of signs, in language, oral expression, and all brain functions within interact with the world through use and passage through his or her interpretive eye.
+My argument has three sets of assumptions: 1) That the accumulation of ‘psychotic symptoms and the worsening of psychosis symptoms are rooted in the ‘changing of signs’ within a person’s system of signification and 2) I am suggesting that while the identification of psychosis symptoms doesn’t mark or capture a single signified, or sign, the worsening of corresponding, primary, residual or inactive symptoms as a wholesale changing of a person’s experience, in reality, 3) This occurs through a fundamental restructuring of a person’s interpretation of their system of signs, in language, oral expression, and all brain functions within interact with the world through use and passage through their interpretive eye.

 How this shift in terms can move the conversation from meaning derived and purpose to healing and connection to the world